suleymanozkeskin/suleymanozkeskin/README.md

 - 🤖 I am studying Industrial Engineering and also Software Engineering(self-taught).
-- 🔭 I’m currently working on a backend project for my university using FastAPI and PostgreSQL.
+- 🔭 I’m currently working on an E-commerce project  using Node JS.
-- 🌱 I’m currently learning JavaScript, automated trading.
+- 🌱 I’m currently learning TypeScript.
-- 💬 I'm actively using MATLAB, Bash, Python and its libraries on data science.
-I have completed several fundamental course about machine learning and deeplearning.
+- 💬 I'm actively using MATLAB , Python and its libraries on data science for my classes in the university.
+I have completed several external fundamental course about machine learning and deeplearning.
 - 👀 I would be happy to collaborate on interesting machine learning / deep learning projects.
 - 📫 How to reach me: Sueleyman-Baver.Oezkeskin@hsrw.org   /  https://www.linkedin.com/in/suleyman-ozkeskin/